-The US Food and Drug Administration published its final guidance on biosimilar naming on January 12.
-Although nonbinding on the agency, this document seems to establish the FDA’s previous nomenclature decisions—which attaches a meaningless 4-letter suffix to all biosimilar and biologic products—as policy.
-Several questions still remain, however.
+The US Food and Drug Administration published its final guidance on biosimilar naming on January 12, 2016, attaching a meaningless 4-letter suffix to all biosimilar and biologic products—as policy.
+Several questions still remain, even today, regarding biosimilar naming.

 First, the FDA’s designation of the first US approved biosimilar—Zarxio® (filgrastrim-sndz)—is clearly at odds with this guidance.
 Will the agency decide to rename it?
 Last May, the FDA offered that it would rename it to filgrastim-bflm.
 At the time, it also suggested that it would add a “jcwp” suffix to Amgen’s originator product, and change tbo-filgrastim (Granix®) to filgrastim-vkzt.
 If so, it would seem that it will give Sandoz the opportunity to submit a list of preferred names.
 In any case, this would likely confuse payers’ claims systems for some time.